 Our experience shows that data generated in the field by client, field staff and project consultant is not timely communicated to PMUs.
 As a result, the dashboard/ Information System remain behind the actual progress on the ground.
-Therefore, prompt and real time data communication is essential to the Information System.
+Therefore, prompt, and real time data communication is essential to the Information System.
 For this purpose, one focal person in each province/ area is required.

-CHAPTER - 3: CONSULTANTS' ACTIVITIES DURING THE REPORTING MONTH
+CHAPTER - 3: CONSULTANTS' ACTIVITIES DURING THE MONTH OF OCTOBER

-This chapter of the Monthly Monitoring Report (MMR) provides detail of consultants' activities carried out during the reporting month.
+This chapter of the Monthly Monitoring Report (MMR) provides detail of consultant's completed the activities during month of October 2022.
 The activities included submission of regular MMR and its objectives, Field visits & Monitoring of project interventions in the field, Consultants' coordination meetings with Client and other stakeholders of the project, including farmers.